kyliemshinn/just-another-text-editor/README.md

 ## Installation

-The user will need to clone down the repository and then run `npm install` to get all the necessary packages for the app to work on the local machine.
-Please reference the package.json file outside of all the folders to reference how to run the client, server, and webpack.
+The user will need to clone down the repository and then run `npm install` in the terminal to get all the necessary packages for the app to work on their local machine.
+Please reference the package.json file outside of all the folders to see how to run the client, server, and webpack.

 If the new user would like to deploy their own link, the original was deployed through Heroku.